epoupon/fileshelter/README.md

 ## Configuration
-FileShelter uses a configuration file, installed in '/etc/fileshelter.conf' It is recommended to edit this file and change the relevant settings (maximum file size, maximum validity duration, etc.)
+FileShelter uses a configuration file, installed in '/etc/fileshelter.conf' It is recommended to edit this file and change the relevant settings (working directory, maximum file size, maximum validity duration, etc.)

 A basic "Terms of Services" is provided, located in '/usr/share/fileshelter/approot/tos.xml'.
-You may modify it to fir your needs.
+You may modify it to fit your needs.
 Do not forget to change the organization name ("msg-tos-org") and the site's URL ("msg-tos-url").

 It is highly recommended to run fileshelter as a non root user.
 Therefore make sure the user has write permissions on the working directory.